 (1) find a path in a residual graph, and (2) compute max flow.

 (1)We name the function of finding a path “DFS” because we use depth first search to find paths.
 First, we define “ADDED” as “true” and “UNADDED” as “false”, which is for checking whether a node has been added when finding a path.
 In this function we search from the source node.
 If there is any adjacent node that has not been visited, we call DFS again and search the adjacent node.
 We call DFS recursively until we reach the sink (return true) or no node can be visited (return false).
-We record the path when running this function, so that we have a stored path when return true.
+We record the path when running this function, so that we can have a stored path when returning true.

 Pseudocode: